Bringing dignity and comfort to our final journey

 The day to day work of a hospice nurse

 Nurses mostly see their patients at their own homes but other locations such as nursing homes and skilled facilities are also common.
-Nurses carry with them a hand bag packed with supplies.
-Laptop or pad, nursing supplies, gloves, vital sign kit, bandages to name a few.
-Another hospice RN task is to keep patients supplied with diapers, cleaning agents, bandages, medications and whatever item they need.
+Nurses carry a hand bag packed with supplies.
+Laptop or pad, nursing supplies, gloves, vital sign kit, bandages and other items.
+One hospice RN task is to keep patients supplied with diapers, cleaning agents, bandages, medications and other items they need.
 They can order theses supplies directly from a distributor provided the items are covered by the patient’s insurance.
 They can also arrange for delivery of durable medical goods such as a hospital bed, bedside commode and others.

 Some common task of a hospice RN